louhenheimo/louhenheimo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Petri Louhenheimo is a Systems Administrator, living in Kangasala, Finland.
+Hello there!
+I'm a Systems Administrator, living in Kangasala, Finland.

 Communication sciences aficionado, especially UI/UX related stuff (well, human-technology interaction in general); also cloud stuff, privacy and societal resilience are what interests me most.
 Born in the distant 1970s when mobile phones were carried in briefcases and no-one would’ve believed you can one day be your own “banker” by utilizing blockchain technology.